tsnellgrove/dark_castle3/doc/to_do.md

 		- CANCEL: vis_lst = seat.vis_lst + room.name
 		REQ: also need a stand() method
 		REQ: should provide auto-gen text as well

-	- DONE: create Seat class
+- DONE: create Seat class which inherits from Surface
 	- DONE: define Seat class
 	- DONE: create sit() method
 	- DONE: add auto-gen buff_try for sit() (similar to drink) - but only for burt
 	- IDEA: stand should be a Creature method
 		- IDEA: don't need seat info, just room; error on in floor_lst already
 	- DONE: create stand() method
 	- DONE: update "find burt" method in active_gs.map
 	- DONE: instantiate test_chair in entrance
 	- DONE: test sit with burt
 		- PROB: interp hangs because 'prep' verbs expect noun & dir_obj
 			- IDEA: 'sit in chair' (or 'sit on chair') is really a 2word command
 			- IDEA: for case of sit(), check for 'in' or 'on', then remove them => 2word
 			- IDEA: if no 'in' or 'on' error out: "I don't see an 'on' in that sentence"
 		- NEW-IDEA: replace sit() with enter()
 			- IDEA: mn the future, make 'sit in' a Seat class-based verb synonym for 'enter'
 	- DONE: test 'enter chair' with burt
 	- DONE: test stand with burt
 	- DONE: tweaked 'remove' text for class Garment (in Item verb method take() )
 	- DONE: address sit 'look' issues
 	- DONE: create method Creature.is_contained()
 	- DONE: create method Creature.get_container()
 	- DONE: address sit 'i' issues (seated in Seat.full_name condition)
 	- DONE: move "in your off hand... brass lantern" to Creature class disp_contain
 	- DONE: sort out special case of not displaying lantern if nothing in hand or backpack
 		- IDEA: for burt set has_contain() to True
 		- IDEA: also need to sort out the spacing for nothing in hand or backpack
 		- IDEA: move a buff_cr() to disp_contain for hand
 	- DONE: address sit out of scope issues
 		- CANCEL: create room.is_reachable()
 		- DONE: in validate() check scope after is_vis for 2word => error
 		- DONE: why does 'look' work from chair but 'x entrance' does not???
 		- DONE: Decide if you can you interact with a Seat while you're sitting in it?
 			- DECISION: No
 		- DONE: test for 'water' (node_3 obj)
 		- DONE: update 'look' to reference Seat state - include "(which you are sitting in)"
 		- DONE: validate check for prep case
 	- DONE: address sit in scope issues
 		- IDEA: update room.remove() to enable burt to interact with inventory & Seat contents
 		- DONE: fix remove() for Container
 		- DONE: all verbs tested by burt in chair
 		- DONE: sort out read() in chair (special properties of class Writing)
 			- DONE: in validate(), exclude read() command
 			- DONE: create chk_wrt_is_vis() for Container class
 			- DONE: check for burt contained and wrt not vis in Container in read()
 		- DONE: sort out drop() and take() of obj in Seat
 			- IDEA: Seat could hold obj in addition to burt (i.e. preparing for vehical)
 			- IDEA: take() is already limited by validate() to contents of Seat
 			- IDEA: however drop() currently always puts items in the room.floor_lst
 			- DONE: need to check for containment and spaace in drop method
 		- DONE: update room title to f", in the {Seat}"
 			- DONE: confirm that get_title_str() is only used in base() and room()
 			- DONE: update get_title_str() to include active_gs
 			- DONE: update room.get_title_str() to check for creature.is_contained()
 			- DONE: update room.get_title_str() to buffer ", in the {Seat}" if contained
 			- DONE: test

-- INPROC: instantiate Creature Containers in actual game
 - INPROC: move examine() to Writing class from validate() [because they irk me]
 	- DONE: need to sort out how to deal with validate() check on on writing
 	- DONE: move validate() 'take liquid' error to class Liquid take() method
 	- DONE: stand() => exit()
 	- DONE: create context-specific default verb errors in ViewOnly
 	- DONE: move exit() to Perch class; maybe re-constitute stand() ?
 		- DONE: stand() re-instated
 		- DONE: also update interp verb list, interp one_word list, and command on_word function
 		- DONE: create exit()
 	- DONE: Writing-specific error => validate()
-		- TBD: push remaining specific errors out of of validate
+	- INPROC: push remaining specific errors out of of validate
+		- INPROC: obj not in hand
+			- DONE: create ViewOnly not_in_hand general error
+			- DONE: elim validate() 2word not_in_hand error
+			- TBD: elim validate() prep not_in_hand error
 		- TBD: obj no visible error
 			- TBD: in ViewOnly, create obj_not_visible_error(self, active_gs):
 			- TBD: in method, check for vis and then buffer error
 			- TBD: call error methods from verb methods
-			- TBD: obj not in hand
 		- TBD: Creature.is_contained == True
 	- TBD: plan for when to finish pushing errors out of validate
-		- TBD: update doc_string in validate to reflect current approach
+	- TBD: update doc_string in validate to reflect current approach => method & repeating vs. logic

+- TBD: instantiate Creature Containers in actual game
 	- TBD: decide - should creature.is_contained and creature.get_container be ViewOnly methods?
 	- TBD: switch creature.stand() => creature.exit()
 	- TBD: Throne